brianbrooksjr/capstone-3/README.md

 * **MySQL Server** (e.g., MySQL 8.x)
 * **MySQL Workbench** (to run the database script)
 * Internet browser (Chrome, Firefox, Edge, Safari, etc.)

-You do **not** need to install Maven separately; IntelliJ can use its bundled Maven.

 ---